Child Protection Policy

 • Supporting children and families where a child has been abused or is at risk of abuse

-• Encouraging Purple People and volunteers to provide a positive role model
+• Encouraging Purple People and volunteers to be a positive role model.

 • Ensuring an environment which is tolerant and accepting of different cultures, communities and beliefs.